rkuma183/wilsonmar.github.io/_posts/2016-05-19-jenkins-setup.md

 ## Prerequisites #

-Jenkins is written in Java.
+Jenkins is open-source software written in Java.
 So you'll need to first install Java 1.5 or higher.

 If you download Jenkins, it's a <strong>jenkins.war</strong> file.

+It contains a Tomcat web server Java runs under.

 <a id="Installation"></a>